reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 }
 ```

+Here we are using the following steps for adding a set of `5` records to the data stream:
+1. Creating a collection of `PutRecordsRequestEntry` objects corresponding to each data record to be put in the data stream.
+In each `PutRecordsRequestEntry` object, we are specifying the partition key and the data payload in bytes.

-Here we are first creating the request object for the `putRecords()` method with the name of the data stream, partition key, and sequence number.
+2. Creating the `PutRecordsRequest` object which we will pass as the input parameter to the `putRecords()` method by specifying the name of the data stream, and the collection of data records created in the previous step.

+3. Invoking the `putRecords()` method to add the collection of `5` records to the data stream.

 Running this program gives the following output:

 ```shell
 ResultPutRecordsResponse(FailedRecordCount=0,